brdx88/assign-sales-round-robin/README.md

-# ETL Round Robin Lead Assignment in Python
+# ETL Round Robin Lead Assignment in PySpark

 ## Problem Statement
 Managing the distribution of leads to the sales team manually can be both time-consuming and inefficient.
 In many cases, particularly in situations where the sales are organized by regions, branches, and sub-branches, you may encounter unassigned leads or leads assigned unevenly across salespeople.
 Manually addressing this, especially at scale, is prone to errors and introduces the need for constant supervision.